Which Central Vacuum Is The Best?

 What Vacdepot Recommends

 The second most asked question by Vacdepot customers and the answer is simple: we recommend the best quality central vacuum power unit.
 Our central vacuum power unit pricing is the same for everyone and it is listed right up front.
 We recommend you get the best quality for your budgeted vacuum system dollars.
 Buy quality and you will never regret it.
-Notice we do not suggest you spend the most money, but simply buy the best quality.
+You need not spend the arm+leg to get a great central vacuum.
 In todays market you can not conflate higher prices with better quality.
 Yes, manufacturers know that some folks will just buy the most expensive product assuming it's the best without doing any research.
-Manufacturers will gladly help you in this endeavor with more expensive products that do not actually clean any better or last any longer.
+Manufacturers and "sub-optimal" dealers will gladly help you in the endeavor to own a more expensive product that does not actually clean any better or last any longer.

-Spending more for a lesser product is the worst kind of feeling.
 Before you buy it's best to know what components or system design are important in the manufacture of a quality central vacuum power unit.
 Just a small bit of research will yield many times the effort in value and savings.
-Back in the 60's you could rely on a brand name to be assured of value.
+There was a time when you could rely on a brand name to be assured of value.
 Unfortunately in the new millennium manufacturers have moved on from the agreement that "brand loyalty" would be rewarded, and that brand names should define a specific quality standard.
 A brand name is now just a feature like any other feature of the vacuum.
 Brand is no longer an unspoken guarantee of quality it once was.
 Vacdepot recommends that you look for actual value in the components and design, not the name badge.
-Central vacuums are rather simple machines and a quality system is easy to identify by it's quality components.
-What's inside matters, and if the manufacturer can not (or do not want to) tell you how the vacuum is designed to work better and last longer or show you the quality of components used to build the vacuum, that too is an indication of it's quality - just not a good one.
+A good central vacuum is a simple machine and a quality system is easy to identify by it's quality components.
+What's inside matters, and if the manufacturer (or "sub-optimal" dealer) can not tell you how the vacuum is designed to work better and last longer or show you the quality of components used to build the vacuum, that too is an indication of it's quality, just not a good one.

 An Original Vacdepot Inc. Article. © 2014